 It’s up to you to determine how often to pay yourself an employee salary.
 It might be once or twice a month, once a week, every other week or less often.

-Some S Corp owners pay themselves a salary only once annually, at the end of the year.
+Some S corporation owners pay themselves a salary only once annually, at the end of the year.
 But it’s wise to pay yourself at least quarterly, because your business might have to make quarterly payroll and income tax payments, and file quarterly employment tax returns.

 If you ever need more money, you can take a shareholder distribution at any time.
 That can be a simpler and more tax-efficient way to boost your income periodically, because you won’t withhold taxes on distributions, and pulling money this way is simpler than constantly changing your employee salary and recalculating payroll taxes and employment tax every time.